zim514/script.service.hue/README.md

 ## Experimental Ambilight Support
 You can now configure multiple lights to match playing video as closely as possible.
 [Coloured bias lighting](https://en.wikipedia.org/wiki/Bias_lighting)  can reduce eye strain and add colour effects to your media center.

 This system uses colorgram.py to find the most *predominant* colour in a frame.
-Colour saturated scenes (Sci-Fi, Cartoons) look best, while live action, talk shows or less colourfull SD shows
+Colourful/saturated scenes look best, while live action, talk shows or less colorful SD shows tend to generate skin-tones and whites, which still looks good when translated to lighting.

 These settings can impact performance, and may need to be tuned for your set up.